fgrandel/meteor-versioning/README.md

 remove limitations?

 1. Contributions are welcome!
 Feel free to provide a pull request.
-We also have some short introductory [developer documentation](HACKING.md). developer documentation.
+We also have some short introductory [developer documentation](HACKING.md).
 I'll help you with all my knowledge and ideas if you are interested in working as a team.
 2. I can provide exactly what YOU need when you contract me.
-If you donate then please write a comment or contact me by email (jerico.dev@gmail.com) to let me know what exactly I should work on for you.
+If you donate then please accompany your donation with a comment or contact me by email (jerico.dev@gmail.com) to let me know what exactly I should work on for you.

 <a href='http://www.pledgie.com/campaigns/19414'>
   <img alt='Click here to support Meteor versioning and make a donation at www.pledgie.com!'